Contents

 Trigger-based emails: triggered by an action the contact takes – e.g. clicking a link in another campaign or visiting a page on your website.

 Sending emails based on triggers requires you to have a little bit of tracking set up on your website.
-You may be able to do this through your email provider (or we can help).
+You can do this through your email provider (or we can help).

-Here’s how it works.
-An existing prospect (someone who has already entered their details on your site) revisits a particular page – for example, one of your product pages.
-They then get an email an hour later asking if they have questions about the product or offering them a 10% discount.
+Here’s how it works: An existing prospect (someone who has already entered their details on your site) revisits a particular page—for example, one of your product pages.
+An hour later, they get an email asking if they have questions about the product or offering them a 10% discount.

-Another example is someone visiting a specific page on your website but quite converting (ie not filling in a form).
-If they’re already in your database, you can send them a ‘how can we help?’ email.
+Another example is someone visiting a specific page on your website but not entirely converting (i.e., not filling in a form).
+If they’re already in your database, you can send them an email asking, ' How can we help?’

 A prospect enters their details through your website and is added to your system as a ‘cold’ lead.
-The idea of this campaign is to pique their interest by sending them content they might be interested in.
+This campaign aims to pique their interest by sending them content they might be interested in.

-You could trigger a general email sequence when a prospect takes a specific action which is linked to an email delivery – for example, enters their details to unlock an ebook download.
-You might then send one email to deliver the ebook, one a day or two later to remind them to download it and then another in a week to see what they thought and suggest something else.
+You could trigger a general email sequence when a prospect takes a specific action linked to an email delivery—for example, entering their details to unlock an ebook download.
+You might then send one email to deliver the ebook, one a day or two later to remind them to download it, and another in a week to see what they think and suggest something else.

 Nurture email sequence: You can take the single action-based email a step further by applying the same logic across an entire sequence.

-This is similar to a general sequence campaign but with an added layer of personalisation which comes from the actions your prospect takes.
+This is similar to a general sequence campaign but with an added layer of personalisation based on your prospect's actions.

-For example, if the reader visits a certain page on your website, or clicks a certain link in a previous email, they might trigger a series of emails with more information about the topic they’ve clicked on.
+For example, if the reader visits a page on your website or clicks a link in a previous email, they might trigger a series of emails with more information about the topic they’ve clicked on.

 Of course, an email is no good if nobody is there to read it.